Tunisia hit by general strike, amid economic tensions

-TUNIS, Tunisia — Workers around Tunisia are on strike to demand higher pay in a standoff with a government struggling to reduce unemployment, poverty and social tensions.
+TUNIS, Tunisia — Workers around Tunisia went on strike Thursday to demand higher pay in a standoff with a government struggling to reduce unemployment, poverty and social tensions.

+All flights in and out of the North African country’s main airport were cancelled, and schools nationwide were closed.
+Ports, public transport, hospitals and other public services were also disrupted.

 The International Monetary Fund has urged public sector salary freezes and other reforms in exchanges for loans to Tunisia’s struggling economy.